INSaFLU/insaflu_docs/docs/index.rst

 .. image:: _static/logo.png

-**INSaFLU ("INSide the FLU") is a bioinformatics free web-based suite that deals with primary data (reads) towards the automatic generation of the output data that are actually the core first-line “genetic requests” for effective and timely influenza and SARS-CoV-2 laboratory surveillance.
-Data integration is continuously scalable, fitting the need for a real-time genomic surveillance during the flu and COVID-19 epidemics.**
+**INSaFLU-TELEVIR platform is a free bioinformatics web-based (but also locally installable) suite that deals with primary sequencing data (Illumina, Ion Torrent and Oxford Nanopore Technologies reads) towards:

+   -	metagenomics virus detection (from reads to virus detection)

+   -	routine genomic surveillance (from reads mutations detection, consensus generation, virus classification, alignments, “genotype-phenotype” screening, phylogenetics, integrative Nextstrain phylogeographical and temporal analysis etc).

+**INSaFLU-TELEVIR versatility and functionality is expected to supply public health laboratories and researchers with a user-oriented “start-to-end” bioinformatics framework that can potentiate a strengthened and timely detection and monitoring of viral (emerging) threats.**

 - **Online tool:** https://insaflu.insa.pt
 - **Documentation / Tutorial:** https://insaflu.readthedocs.io/en/latest/